 You really got to scratch your head and ask yourself, why isn't the media covering this crisis?

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 Senator Tim Scott will join us.

-We'll also have a debate over his comments that have gotten so much attention, the vicious treatment by liberals, the left, social media, big tech, uh, and all the names he's been called.
+We'll also have a debate over his comments that have gotten so much attention, the vicious treatment by liberals, the left, social media, big tech, and all the names he's been called.

-And that uh Idaho police officer, you know, the one that did the video saying, uh uh, there's a stabbing going on, LeBron.
+And that Idaho police officer, you know, the one that did the video saying there's a stabbing going on, LeBron, what do you think I should do here?

 How should I handle this?

-Uh, Dan Bongino, Geraldo Rivera, Dana Lash, much, much more.
+And he's going to talk to us tonight exclusively on Hannity, Dan Bongino, Geraldo Rivera, Dana Lash, much, much more.

-The latest on Cuomo's cover up with Janice Dean, Fox News, Nine Eastern.
+The latest on Cuomo's cover-up with Janice Dean, Fox News, Nine Eastern.

 Thanks for being with us.